GENI-NSF/geni-tools/README-omni.txt

     with the given role (or `MEMBER` by default).
 Note this does not change what SSH keys are installed on any existing slivers.
+ - `chapi` framework looks up the MA and SA at the clearinghouse, though you can configure where they run. (#490)

 New in v2.4:
  - Add nicknames for RSpecs; includes ability to specify a default